watson/codegen-audit/README.md

 ### `auditor.end()`

-Will stop the monitoring and return a `report` object with the following structure:

-- `eval` - An array of strings.
-Each string is the calling stack frame to the `eval` function.
-- `Function` - An array of strings.
-Each string is the calling stack frame to the `Function` function.
+Will stop the monitoring and return a `report` array where each element is a string that represents the calling stack frame to the `eval` or `Function` function.

 ## License